aunagar/FeatureMetric-PnP/README.md

-# Phorometric-BA
+# Photometric-BA
-Working on this project as part of 3D-Vision course at ETH
+Project for the 3D-Vision course at ETH Zurich.